 The results are similar as well, both methods produce meals that are moist, healthy, and crammed full of flavor.
 Both disciplines can also be used on a wide variety of foods including chicken, vegetables, fish, and fruit.

 The major differences are times, temperatures, and how the food is cooked in liquid.
 Sous Vide is cooked longer and at lower temperatures with the food always kept separate from the water.

 That allows sous vide to be more versatile in regard to the foods it can cook.
 I’ve cooked steak using my sous vide many times, but this isn’t something I would ever consider with poaching.

 While food can be poached in various liquids, sous vide can only be in water.

 Another difference is that food isn’t sealed when poached, but food is always in a bag when sous vide cooking so the food doesn’t come in direct contact with water.

 When it comes to poaching, the food isn’t always submerged in the water either.
 Sous vide cooking requires that the food in the sealed bags are always submerged to allow for even cooking throughout the food.
 With poaching, you could be spooning the hot liquid over the food as it cooks.

 With poaching, you have the versatility to add flavor to your meal by incorporating ingredients into the poaching liquid.
 It is also a better option when time is short, due to the reduced cooking times.

-Finally, you likely already have all the equipment needed to get poaching, but with Sous Vide, a specialist appliance is required.
+Finally, you likely already have all the equipment needed to get poaching, but with Sous Vide, a sous vide machine is required.